Pickled Quail Eggs

 When I raised quail, we thought quail eggs were just perfect for pickling because of their smaller size.
 Pickled quail eggs are the perfect bite size protein snack.
 YUM.
 This is our favorite Smoky Egg recipe.

-In this article, I’ll show you how to cook tiny quail eggs to hardboiled perfection, then make a delicious smoky brine for pickling in the fridge.
-I think you’ll like them.
+In this article, Iโll show you how to cook tiny quail eggs to hardboiled perfection, then make a delicious smoky brine for pickling in the fridge.
+I think youโll like them.
+(There’s a video about the easiest way to peel tiny quail eggs.)

 Hard Boiling & Peeling Quail Eggs